iBug/iBug-source/_posts/2018-03-14-joining-smokedetector.md

 # Continuing more

 Sure.
-I kept submitting a steady stream of [pull requests][prs] since that, and most were small fixes/changes (excluding keyword list changes).
+I kept submitting a steady stream of [pull requests][prs] since then, and most were small fixes/changes.
 They were mostly a few lines' changes or even only a few characters, yet they made sense.
 They vary from catching a missing keyword to [adding a handy new chat command][pr1634].

 Some changes that I'm specifically proud of: